flybywiresim/docs/docs/pilots-corner/beginner-guide/after-landing.md

-# After landing and taxi to gate
+# After Landing and Taxi to Gate

 This guide will explain the correct procedures after we have landed and vacated the runway and then taxiing to the designated gate.